LitExtension Blog

 Platform check: Is wishlist functionality available on your current plan without a plugin?

 Discounts drive acquisition and re-engagement, but the mechanics matter.
-A flat percentage off is a starting point, the real value comes from rule-based promotions: minimum order thresholds, category-specific discounts, first-purchase offers, and time-limited campaigns tied to seasonal moments like Black Friday or back-to-school.
+A flat percentage off is the starting point — the real value comes from rule-based promotions: minimum order thresholds, category-specific discounts, first-purchase offers, and time-limited campaigns tied to seasonal moments.

 FashionNova coupon codes to new customers